tenpy/tenpy/docs/contribution.rst

   Unfinished functions should ``raise NotImplementedError()``.
   Locations of bugs may be marked with `# BUG`.
 But also add them to the bug list in :doc:`docs/todo.rst <todo>`

+- if you want to try out new things in temporary files: any folder named ``playground`` is ignored by `git`.

 **Thank You** for helping with the development!